 So, what work should you do upfront to avoid heartache when you reach your destination?

 Tip 1 – If In Doubt, Chuck It Out

 Manufacturers don’t specify aggregate trailer masses for fun.
-They do it so buyers can safely remain within the correct loading weights.
+They do it so campers can safely remain within the correct loading weights.
 Many sensible travellers get their packed van weighed to avoid accidents and potential insurance issues and follow the ‘less is more’ rule to pack.
-It’s a tendency for newbies to over-the-top pack, meaning everything including the kitchen sink goes in the van (and who needs two of those?).
+It’s a tendency for newbies to over-the-top pack, meaning everything and the kitchen sink goes in the van (one should be enough).
 The most practical tip we can offer is: if in doubt, chuck it out!
-You’ll find most of what you need in local shops along the way.
+You’ll find most of what you need at the local shops along the way.

 Tip 2 – Balance The Load

 When packing, work out the location of your water tanks.
 Spread any heavy loads low down and balance it from left to right, then front to back.
 Also, take into account the weight of a full fridge and its location.
 If the van and car still aren’t sitting evenly, then a weight-distribution hitch is critical to balancing the load of the van and car as a package.
 It will restore steering and braking for safer towing.

 Anti-slip matting is indispensable for the inside of drawers and cupboards, and on benches to stop items sliding about.
 This matting also protects the van’s surfaces, which is useful when considering a re-sale.